thatShashankGuy/nibandh/README.md

 ![Alt text](/assets/logo.png)

 Welcome to **The _InSights Project**, a comprehensive and evolving repository where we document concise, practical reference materials encountered during our tech learning and usage journey.
-This project is more than just a collection of notes; it's a growing guidebook, shaped by experiences and insights, tailored to assist both beginners and experienced tech enthusiasts alike.
+This project is more than just a collection of notes; it's a growing guidebook, shaped by experiences and insights, tailored to assist both beginners and experienced tech enthusiasts alike.The projecti s currently hosted on [github pages](https://github.com/thatShashankGuy/_InSights) .

 ## Table of Content